-This is the second pizza I’ve made using Kerrygold Irish Cheddar and its such a treat.
-I’ve used the same base as for my black pizza with chipotle BBQ chicken, mushrooms and red onion just minus the activated charcoal.
+This is the second pizza I’ve made using Kerrygold Irish Cheddar and it’s such a treat.
+I’ve used the same base as for my black pizza with chipotle BBQ chicken, mushrooms, and red onion just minus the activated charcoal.
 I par-bake it a little to firm up the base before adding the cheese and thyme.

 This is a soft overnight dough that you don’t need to roll out.
 You simply tease it into a round shape onto a pizza paddle before baking on a pizza stone in a very hot oven.

-Pizza Bianco with prosciutto, nectarines, thyme & honey
+Pizza Bianco with prosciutto & nectarines

 Dough: (make the day before) – this will make 3 – 4 pizzas

-700gms of strong flour (like doppio 00)
+- 700 gms of strong flour like doppio 00

-2 tsp table salt
+- 2 tsp table salt

-1 tsp instant yeast
+- 1 tsp instant yeast

-1 ¾ cup ice cold water
+- 1 ¾ cup ice cold water

-¼ cup olive oil
+- ¼ cup olive oil

-Polenta or semolina flour for baking
+- Polenta or semolina flour for baking

 Toppings: (I’ve listed the quantities for 1 x pizza)

-Approx. ¼ cup smooth ricotta
+- Approx. ¼ cup smooth ricotta

-½ cup grated Kerrygold Mature Cheddar
+- ½ cup grated Kerrygold Mature Cheddar

-Leaves stripped from about 3 small thyme stalks
+- Leaves stripped from about 3 small thyme stalks

-1 nectarine sliced into thin wedges
+- 1 nectarine sliced into thin wedges

-40– 50gms of Prosciutto or Parma ham
+- 40- 50 gms of Prosciutto or Parma ham

-A generous drizzle of honey
+- A generous drizzle of honey

-- Once it has come together, replace it with a dough hook and mix for about 5 – 7 minutes on medium speed until you have a smooth and elastic dough that clear the sides of the bowl but will still be sticking to the bottom.
+- Once it has come together, replace it with a dough hook and mix for about 5 – 7 minutes on medium speed until you have a smooth and elastic dough that clears the sides of the bowl but will still be sticking to the bottom.
 It should be soft and springy to the touch.

-- Prepare a baking sheet lined with baking paper and give it a light spritz with olive oil spray (if you have).
-Gently shape and lift each dough ball onto the baking paper and slip into a large plastic bag.
-Ensure the plastic bag has air inside to prevent it from touching the dough and loosely seal or tuck it under the baking pan and store in the fridge overnight.
+- Prepare a baking sheet lined with baking paper and give it a light spritz with olive oil spray (if you have one).
+Gently shape and lift each dough ball onto the baking paper and slip it into a large plastic bag.
+Ensure the plastic bag has air inside to prevent it from touching the dough and loosely seal or tuck it under the baking pan and store it in the fridge overnight.

 - Preheat the oven to the highest temperate 250C /480F and heat a pizza stone in the oven on the lowest third rack in the oven (the position one below the middle).
 It should take between 45min – 1 hour to preheat the oven and the stone.

-The dough is very soft and pliable, and it is difficult to roll.
+- The dough is very soft and pliable, and it is difficult to roll.
 The best way is to flour a surface and your hands and then gently tease out the dough to a more or less round shape.
 You could place it over your floured knuckles and try to stretch it out that way too but that is fairly difficult for a first-time pizza maker.
 I find it easiest to place a square of baking paper onto a pizza paddle (peel) and then sprinkle that with polenta (or semolina flour).

-Prebake the pizza for 4 minutes to firm up and start the cooking process.
+- Prebake the pizza for 4 minutes to firm up and start the cooking process.
 Remove and spread over the ricotta and sprinkle over the Cheddar and thyme leaves.
 Return it to the oven and bake for a further 6 – 7 minutes until bubbling and golden brown.
-Remove, allow to cool slightly and top with the sliced nectarines, twirls of prosciutto and a generous drizzle of honey.
+Remove, allow to cool slightly, and top with the sliced nectarines, twirls of prosciutto, and a generous drizzle of honey.